-Great entry-level AIS receiver for use with PC navigation software and chart plotters, such as the latest Garmin, Raymarine, Navico, Standard Horizon and Furuno units.
+Great entry-level AIS receiver with NMEA and USB for use with PC navigation software and chart plotters.
+Such as the latest Garmin, Raymarine, Navico, Standard Horizon and Furuno units.
 Connected to an existing VHF antenna (via a splitter) or dedicated AIS antenna, you can receive all AIS targets within range – typically up to 30nm.
 Simple plug and play USB connection to a PC.
 Uses standard drivers built-in to Windows XP/Vista/7 and is automatically mapped to an available “virtual” com port, which your PC software can read.
 Also compatible with Mac OS X and all LINUX Kernels since V2.4.20.

 “Patented zero loss technology lets you share your main VHF antenna with both the VHF and AIS.
 Compatible with transponders and receivers.”